Fort Valley CCC camp offered Valley an economic lifeline

 As Camp Roosevelt was being built, a new camp was developed on the border between West Virginia and Virginia at Wolf Gap.
 During segregation, this camp housed African Americans.

 “My dad could get along with anyone,” said Wilkins, explaining his father’s willingness to work with people led to his superintendency at both Shenandoah camps.
-Over the years, camps developed in Page County and Warren County.
+Over the years, camps developed in Page and Warren counties.

 Men registered for camp placement at various places, each man undergoing a personal interview to determine skill.
 Wilkins said if a man said he could cook, he was put in the kitchen, but if a man could drive a vehicle, he might be assigned to heavy equipment.